Listening for Truth and Speaking the Truth: Why is it so hard? Part Two

 Respect someone enough to tell them the truth but be discerning.
 For example you're friend has been in this really toxic relationship and you want to tell her the truth of her dignity and worth.
 Do so but also be willing to help her understand it if there's a breakup, be her shoulder to cry on and support her as she mourns the relationship.
 Don't leave someone unsupported especially when it pertains to their esteem or identity.

 Most people think they're coming from a good place.
 Not many people go around fighting for lies, most people are fighting for what they think is the truth.
 Meet them there.
-You're entering into a dialogue with someone who thinks they are or is actually pursuing the same thing you are.
+You're entering into a dialogue with someone who thinks they are or is actually pursuing the same thing you are, that’s a great place to start.

 Put yourself in their shoes.
 Sometimes we put people in boxes, there are people who think rationally, do the right thing and live accordingly (like me!) then there are all the other crazy people.
 For the most part we're all a little crazy and mostly just human.
 Maybe if you had the influences, the circumstances and guidance that person had you would have made the same decision and be saying the same thing.
 That brings us back to privilege again, drop the arrogance and be willing to imagine what your beliefs may have been without it and be compassionate.